SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	Stream Deck Mini.Button.11.Label=Select\nMode
 	Stream Deck Mini.Button.11.Mode=IconAndLabel

 To connect your Stream Deck(s) with Simulator Controller, you must install the special Stream Deck plugin, which is supplied in the *Utilities\Plugins* folder, which is located in the installation directory of Simulator Controller.
 Copy the complete folder *de.thebigo.simulatorcontroller.sdplugin* to *%appdata%\Elgato\StreamDeck\Plugins* and restart the Stream Deck software.

+Important: If you have used the quick setup method of "Simulator Setup", the plugin might already have been installed.

-Then create a profile using the special action *Controller Function* supplied by this Stream Deck plugin.
+After you have installed and activated the plugin, create a profile using the special action *Controller Function* supplied by this Stream Deck plugin.
 It is important that you leave the title of the action blank and set the *Function* to the desired controller function, for example "Buttton.1".

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Stream%20Deck%20Action.JPG)